ExtraHorizon/javascript-sdk/docs/examples/authentication.md

 If you want to use the proxy sdk locally, you need to make some changes to your local setup.

-- add `127.0.0.1 local.yourdomain.com` to your `/etc/hosts` file (or if you are using Windows `c:\Windows\System32\Drivers\etc\hosts`)
+- Add `127.0.0.1 local.yourdomain.com` to your `/etc/hosts` file (or if you are using Windows `c:\Windows\System32\Drivers\etc\hosts`)
-- start your server with https enabled.
+- Start your server with https enabled.
-  - For CRA you can do this with `HTTPS=true yarn start`.
+  - For Mac/Linux, this can be done by running `HTTPS=true yarn start`.
-  - For Windows, add `HTTPS=true` to your user environment variables and run `yarn start`.
+  - For Windows, you have to add `HTTPS=true` to your user environment.
+Once the variable has been set, run `yarn start`.
-- open your browser `https://local.yourdomain.com:3000/` and skip the security warning
+- Open your browser `https://local.yourdomain.com:3000/` and skip the security warning.
+- Assuming you want to connect to the dev environment:
   - Navigate to `https://pages.dev.fibricheck.com/login/` and login with your account.
 Once logged in, a cookie will be created named `dev-fibproxy`.
 To access this cookie on your local domain, set the property `SameSite=None`.

 ## Other examples